devp12345/devs-images-backend-challenge/README.md

-# Shopify Backend Challenge for Summer 2021
-My take on the Shopify backend challenge for Summer 2021, **Devs-Images!**

 ## Scope

 The inspiration for this was an online image store, where customers can purchase images/wallpapers from me and select people (admins)